 He is currently the Co-Director of the Structures and Environmental Technologies Lab and teaches graduate Sustainability and Digital Design Studios, Environmental Systems in Architecture and Carbon-Neutral Building-City-Infrastructure Design courses at the College of Architecture, Florida International University in Miami and South Beach.

 CRUNCH (Climate-Resilient-Urban-Nexus-Choices).
-Operationalizing the Food-Water-Energy Nexus - Theme 1.
-Robust Knowledge, Indicators and Assessments.
-FIU-Architecture and Sea Level Solution Centre, Miami, City of South Miami Resilience Office, Stantec (USA); Principal Investigator Miami Beach Urban Living Lab Thomas Spiegelhalter, SI Albert Elias, SI Tiffany Troxler.
-Research partners with Urban Living Labs (ULL’s) at University of Portsmouth, (UK-project coordinator), City of Portsmouth, Culyinova/Expert or Micro Technologies, Ltd. (UK), Aecom Ltd (UK), Knowhow Information Ltd. (UK), Sustainable Food Cities.org (UK), City of Glasgow (UK); Technische Universitaet Eindhoven and City of Eindhoven (NL); Gdansk University of Technology, and City of Gdansk, Poland; City of Gdansk, Uppsala University Sweden, City of Uppsala, Sweden; 100 Resilient Cities New York City (USA): National Taiwan University, and Chinese Taipei City.
-Sponsors: Urban Europe, EU Commission, Belmont Forum, Intelligent Europe, Sustainable Urbanization Global Initiative (SUGI).
-Grant: $1,9 Mio ($484,000 for FIU CARTA)
+CRUNCH is a multi-disciplinary project with an international consortium of project partners and cities addressing all three sectors of food, water and energy through the integrative Food-Water-Energy-Nexus approach.
+It aims to support local decision and policy makers, practitioners and civil society organizations by translating the key findings of a deep review of literature, knowledge and research evidence on the FWE-Nexus into the design of Urban Living Labs (ULL).
+The Miami proposal aims to create a carbon-neutral, data driven planning and 80 years scenario tool for integrated decision making using the Urban Living Lab (ULL) approach; identifying a data and mapping baseline for the city’s needs, developing the tool and framework, testing and analyzing the data-driven models using different carbon-neutral and resilient scenarios from now to 2100.
+PI: Prof. Thomas Spiegelhalter with research partners at other ULL’s at Keio University, Tokyo (Prof. Wanglin), University of Portsmouth, (UK-project coordinator), City of Portsmouth, Culinova/Expert or Micro Technologies, Ltd. (UK), Aecom Ltd (UK), Knowhow Information Ltd. (UK), Sustainable Food Cities.org (UK), City of Glasgow (UK); Technische Universitaet Eindhoven and City of Eindhoven (NL); Gdansk University of Technology, and City of Gdansk, Poland; City of Gdansk, Uppsala University Sweden, City of Uppsala, Sweden; 100 Resilient Cities New York City (USA): National Taiwan University, and Chinese Taipei City.
+Sponsors: EU Belmont, EU Commission, Belmont Forum, Intelligent Europe, Sustainable Urbanization Global Initiative (SUGI).
+Grant: $1,9 Mio ($484,000 for FIU CARTA), Completed in Nov.
+2022